dotnet/tye/docs/getting_started.md

 1. A container registry.
 Docker by default will create a container registry on [DockerHub](https://hub.docker.com/).
 You could also use [Azure Container Registry](https://docs.microsoft.com/en-us/azure/aks/tutorial-kubernetes-prepare-acr) or another container registry of your choice.

 1. A Kubernetes Cluster.
 You can try using a local Kubernetes cluster by enabling [Kubernetes in Docker Desktop](https://www.docker.com/blog/docker-windows-desktop-now-kubernetes/), however it does take up quite a bit of memory.
-YOu could also use [Azure Kubernetes Service](https://docs.microsoft.com/en-us/azure/aks/tutorial-kubernetes-deploy-cluster) or another kubernetes provider of your choice.
+You could also use [Azure Kubernetes Service](https://docs.microsoft.com/en-us/azure/aks/tutorial-kubernetes-deploy-cluster) or another kubernetes provider of your choice.

 ## Deploying the application